ThreeSixes/aprs-pi/README.md

 # aprs-pi
 ## Background
 This project is set up to provide network server and message bus access to APRS messages originating from a or destined to a KISS TNC.
 This project also allows client applications such as APRSDroid to connect to the KISS raw port over the network.
-It's designed to share the radio with any client application that supports KISS over TCP.
+It's designed to share the radio with any client application that supports KISS over TCP, and to allow applications that can leverage MQTT to send and recieve APRS messages.

 ## Prerequisites
 - An Internet connection